iZemil/job/interview/questions/javascript.md

 In JavaScript, `this` is a keyword that refers to the current context of a function or method.
 It is used to access and modify properties of the current context, and its value is determined by how a function or method is called.

 For example, in the global context, `this` refers to the global object (e.g., `window` in the browser).

+### Why is the result of comparing two similar objects false?

+In JavaScript, the result of comparing two similar objects using the `==` or `===` operator is typically `false`, because these operators compare the references to the objects, rather than the contents of the objects themselves.

+### What is an arguments object?

+The arguments object is **a local variable available within all non-arrow functions**.
+You can refer to a function's arguments inside that function by using its arguments object.
+It has entries for each argument the function was called with, with the first entry's index at 0 .

 ### What is the difference between null, undefined and undeclared?